freya022/BotCommands-Wiki/docs/setup/getting-started-spring-boot.md

 Configuration of the framework is then done either by using application properties (with the prefix being either `botcommands` or `jda`), or by implementing configurers, see the [`BConfigurer` inheritors][[BConfigurer]].

-??? tip "Kotlin - Using a custom `CoroutineEventManager`"

-    I recommend creating a custom `CoroutineEventManager`,
-    that way you can configure the amount of threads or their names, which may be convenient in logs.

-    You can do so by implementing a `ICoroutineEventManagerSupplier` service, with the help of `namedDefaultScope`:
-    ```kotlin
-    --8<-- "wiki/CoroutineEventManagerSupplier.kt:coroutine_event_manager_supplier-kotlin"
-    ```

 ## Creating a `JDAService`

 Now if you try to start your bot, you will see an error about requesting a `JDAService` instance,